How To Promote Your Book Online (And Get Better Whilst Doing It)

 Good reads

 The best thing about Good reads, like Amazon, is that it is a great place for readers to comment upon your work.
-So far I have 3x 5 star reviews on my own author site (https://www.goodreads.com/book/show/22840831-jack-strong-and-the-red-giant) plus the site lets you know when somebody 'adds' your book to their reading list, which - trust me - can be a vital boon to your self-confidence when sales are otherwise flagging.
+So far I have 3x 5 star reviews on my own author site (https://www.goodreads.com/book/show/22840831-jack-strong-and-the-red-giant) plus the site lets you know when somebody 'adds' your book to their reading list, which can be a vital boon to your self-confidence when sales are flagging.
 The down side to good reads is that you are still a hostage to fortune.
 It reflects the success - or lack of it - of your book elsewhere and so if you are struggling to get people to download your book, then this lack of activity will also be reflected here.
 Perhaps the best thing about good reads is the 'recommend' function where you can let your friends know all about what books are must-reads; so if enough people are recommending your book to others and giving it stellar 5 star reviews then this will in turn generate further sales and downloads.
-The only problem is that much of the novels being discussed and recommended tend to be those that are already well-established, and unlike mine are not in really in need of further attention - that's what a movie will do for you!
+The only problem is that much of the novels being discussed and recommended tend to be those that are already well-established, and unlike mine are not really in need of further attention - that's what a movie will do for you!

 Giveaways

 As my book is a Young Adult novel it is vital that I connect with my target audience.
 To this end, I have donated four paperbacks to a couple of teachers I know in the U.K. Two of these books have gone straight into the school library whilst the other two are being used as teaching material at a variety of schools.
 The main thing here is the fact that my books are now under the noses of my target audience, a prospect which I find really exciting and potentially very rewarding.
-Indeed, I've already received feedback that one of the boys at one of the schools has not only read my book and been enthralled by it, but he has also picked up his pen and written his own novel.
+Indeed, I've already received feedback that one of the boys at one of the schools has not only read my book and been enthralled by it, but he has also picked up his pen and written his own novel!

 Reviews

 Another route that I am putting a lot of energy into at the moment is reviews.
 There are many amateur (but no less informed) reviewers online who will review books for free, though it may take a little time.
 So far I've had three 5 star reviews, with hopefully many more to come, which is important as Amazon has done a lot of research which suggests that the number of positive reviews you have is closely tied-in with how many books you sell, hence my eagerness to get some good reviews as it will generate further buzz and more importantly sales.
 The downside to this however, is that you have to painstakingly send off for reviews over and over again, with sometimes no response from the reviewer.
-At the moment in order to fight review fatigue I am currently limiting myself to one one hour period a week where I try to send off for as many reviews as possible.
+At the moment in order to fight review fatigue I am currently limiting myself to an hour a week where I try to send off for as many reviews as possible.

 Comments